kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 23/23-google.md

 "Do you have any plans for today?"

-"Well, I had my first class.
+"Well, I have my first class.
 It's magic control, but it's my first time learning a practical skill.
 So I read over the advice I received from Dr. Mardu.
 You know, the tutor who delivered the sweets to Mina."

 "It's a teacher with a little girl right?
 She was overjoyed at the sweets.
 Because Ojou-sama paid a reward for every question asked, that teacher was very grateful.
 No one else does this kind of thing."

 "Teacher's knowledge is for sale.
 It's a fair compensation."

-Well, when I was an SE<sup>1</sup> in my previous life, I often got caught up in a phone call from a client in my previous job and took a lot of time answering questions.
+Well, when I was an SE<sup>1</sup> in my previous life, I often got caught up in phone calls from clients and took a lot of time answering questions.
 I wasn't even a maintenance person and I was already working on a new project, I can't do this?
 But I was told to fix it and so I did.

 Knowledge and skills are not free!

 One man's fault is another's lesson.
-Especially this teacher, who is from an aristocratic family with magical power but has has fallen and became a tutor, it reminded me of playing the game in a commoner's body.
+Especially this teacher, who is from an aristocratic family with magical power but has has fallen and became a tutor, reminded me of playing the game in a commoner's body.
 I have a small child. (?)

 "You don't have to work so hard.
 The teacher praised Ojou-sama for your great magical power, so the classes at school will be a piece of cake."